A reminder that we do NOT individually advise Adoptees who are submitting their cases to TRC 3 in a paid setting. PLUS: An ASSIGNMENT for our critics.

 Take this Korean birth father’s case to the Korean National Assembly.
 Spend endless hours on international Zooms in order to make this happen.
 Be sure to do this for free.

-Endure the occasional scathing criticism from some Korean Adoptees who have not done even remotely comparable work, yet who still have the audacity to accuse you of profiting from your efforts — efforts that have required thousands of hours of unpaid labor, immense emotional strain, and tens of thousands of dollars of your own money.
+Endure the biting criticism from envious Korean Adoptees who have not done even remotely comparable work, yet who still find the time to accuse you of profiting from your efforts — efforts that have required thousands of hours of unpaid labor, immense emotional strain, and tens of thousands of dollars of your own money.
+Note the irony of your critics’ OWN REFUSAL to do FREE work in reviewing case submissions for TRC 3.

-Dear critic/s, when you have completed your assignment, please let us know.
+Dear critics, when you have completed your ASSIGNMENT, please DO let us know.